 At MSU we want to make sure that we can all recognize signs of distress and know what to say if a friend needs help.
 Kognito for Students is an online simulation that lets you practice conversations with a virtual student, so you’ll know what to say in real life.
 You’ll learn how to determine when a friend needs help, how to talk with a friend who you’re worried about, and where you and your friend can turn to for help.
 To complete the simulation, follow the instructions below:

-If you have any questions or concerns, please don’t hesitate to contact tech support at at support@kognito.com or 212.675.9234.
+If you have any questions or concerns, please don’t hesitate to contact Kognito technical support at support@kognito.com.

 If you would like to introduce Kognito to a student organization, or if you have questions about Kognito at MSU, please contact Dr. Sheila Marquardt: marqua36@msu.edu.